GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/02.811-820/02.A-Thankful-Heart/docs.md

 ---
+title: |
-title: 812.
-A Thankful Heart
+    812. A Thankful Heart - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 812.
+A Thankful Heart.
+Father, whate'er of earthly bliss Thy sov'reign will denies, Accepted at thy throne of grace, Let this petition rise:
+    keywords:  |
-    keywords: Christ in Song, A Thankful Heart, Father, whate&#039;er of earthly bliss,
+        Christ in Song, adventhymnals, advent hymnals, A Thankful Heart, Father, whate'er of earthly bliss.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 812. A THANKFUL HEART
+####  Christ in Song,

 ```txt
 1.